dddrrreee/cs140e-win19/labs/lab10-shell/README.md

 I'd suggest the following modification to send a program:

  1. The Unix-side shell code sends the pi-side an ASCII command (e.g., "run <program name>").
 You will do this even if you use your old code.

  2. The pi side prints this (so you can double-check) and then does a

     	put_uint(ACK)

  forcing the Unix-side to wait until its ready.

  3. The unix side sends:

         put_uint(fd, version);
         put_uint(fd, addr);
         put_uint(fd, nbytes);
         put_uint(fd, crc32(code, nbytes));

  Where `version=2` (so you know what version of the boot protocol you are using and can extend it later).   `addr` is the location the code is linked at.   `nybtes` is the size as before.
 And we send a CRC32 of just the code.

  4. The pi-side checks the address and the size, and if ok, sends

 	put_uint(ACK);

-   Otherwise it does a `put_uint` of the right error message.  **NOTE: you cannot print at this point since the Unix-side is expecting raw bytes.
+ Otherwise it does a `put_uint` of the right error message (sending different conditions will help debug, since you can print them on the Unix-side).  **NOTE: you cannot print at this point since the Unix-side is expecting raw bytes.
 Doing so makes your code not work.**

  5. The unix-side sends the code and an `EOT` and then waits for an `ACK`.

         for(int i = 0; i < nbytes/4; i++)
                 put_uint(fd, code[i]);
         put_uint(fd, EOT);
         expect_val(fd, ACK);

  6. The pi-side copies the code to `addr` (as before), checks the checksum, and if its ok, sends an `ACK` and then jumps to `addr`.

 The use of `ACKS` prevents the Unix-side from overrunning our finite-sized queue.
 The range checks and the checksums guard against corruption.